PavanRangani/docs/docs/prd/tasks/task-instance.md

     - On click of any above category, Sub-Task will be added under that category.
     - New Sub-Task always be added to the last of the category.
     - Shows X icon to the right side.
 On click of X, Sub-Task will be removed.
 (Done sub-task will also be removed)
+- Priority
+  - Dropdown of all priority values.
+  - Default value is `Normal`
+  - Dropdown shows star icon.
 - Sub-Task Name
   - Free form text input field
   - If the task name is too long it appears in the next line.